Divergence, exotic convergence and self-bumping in quasi-Fuchsian spaces: Models of geometric limits

 We can associate to each geometrically finite end of $\mathbf M$ a marked conformal structure at infinity of the corresponding geometrically finite end of $(M_\infty)_0$.
+As was shown in the proof of Lemma \ref{model limit}, each geometrically finite end is contained in a geometric limit of boundary blocks of $\mathbf M_i$.
+Therefore, this conformal structure at infinity given on each geometrically finite end coincides with the conformal structure at infinity of the corresponding geometrically finite block.
 Similarly, we can associate to each simply degenerate end of $\mathbf M$ the ending lamination of the corresponding simply degenerate end of $(M_\infty)_0$.
-We call these conformal structures and ending laminations {\sl labels}, and call a brick manifold with labels a {\sl labelled brick manifold}.
-We showed in \cite{OhSo} that a labelled brick manifold is decomposed into blocks in the sense of Minsky \cite{Mi} and tubes.
-The complement of the tubes is denoted by $\mathbf M[0]$.
-We put a metric of a Margulis tube into each tube so that the flat metric induced on the boundary coincides with that induced from the metric on $\mathbf M[0]$ determined by blocks.
+We call these conformal structures and ending laminations {\em labels}.